 A purple lightsaber signifies moral ambiguity in the wielder.
 A Jedi who holds a purple blade most likely uses both light and dark side techniques in an aggressive style in combat.
-There have been fan interpretations stating that this represents both sides because purple is made up of the colors blue for good, and red for evil.
+Fan interpretations have stated that this represents both sides because purple is blue for good and red for evil.

 Those who have dared cross over to the dark side usually wield red lightsabers.
-These lightsabers are notably wielded by the Sith.
+The Sith notably wields these lightsabers.
 Siths cannot for a relationship with Kyber crystals the same way a Jedi can.
 So, instead, they steal them or take them from followers of the light they have killed.

 However, they cannot use the crystal yet.
 A dark side force user must make the crystal bleed by channeling their energy and emotions onto the crystal.
 We typically see red sabers being wielded by villains like Vader, Sidious, Darth Maul, Count Dooku, Savage Opress Asajj Ventress, and several others throughout the franchise.